Iterative bounds on effective transport for advection diffusion in periodic flow fields

-The numerical computation of Pad\'{e} approximants can be further stabilized by scaling the $c_n$ in \eqref{eq:Series_Stieltjes} by picking a $\gamma>0$ so that $f(z)=\sum_n (c_n \gamma^n)(z/\gamma)^n$ has scaled coefficients $c_n \gamma^n$.
-The goal is to obtain scaled coefficients that have roughly comparable orders of magnitude, neither decreasing nor increasing at a rapid geometric rate, for which the algorithm \texttt{padeapprox} is most effective \cite{Gonnet:2013:55:1:101:110853236}.
-Figure \ref{fig:scaled_moments}a shows this rescaling is effective for BC-flow, with the variation in the moments decreasing from $\sim7$ orders of magnitude to $\sim1$ order of magnitude.
-Figure \ref{fig:scaled_moments}b shows the moment scaling for the time-periodic flow is less effective but does decrease the variation in the moments from $\sim14$ orders of magnitude to $\sim10$ orders of magnitude.
-Once Pad\'{e} approximants are calculated using these scaled moments the original approximants are recovered by simply using the scaled parameter $z\mapsto z/\gamma$.
+The numerical computation of Pad\'{e} approximants can be further stabilized by scaling the moments $\mu^{2n}$ in equation \eqref{eq:Series_Stieltjes}, choosing $\gamma>0$ so that the scaled moments $(\mu^{2n} \gamma^n)$ in the series $f(z)=\sum_n (-1)^n(\mu^{2n} \gamma^n)(z/\gamma)^n$ have roughly comparable orders of magnitude --- neither decaying nor growing at a rapid rate --- for which the algorithm \texttt{padeapprox} is most effective \cite{Gonnet:2013:55:1:101:110853236}.
+We determine $\gamma$ by searching over a discrete sequence $\gamma = \gamma_0^k$, $k = 1, 2, \ldots, k_{\max}$, and selecting the value $k^*$ that minimizes the variance $\operatorname{var}\{\mu^{2n}\gamma_0^{kn}\}$ of the scaled moment sequence, $n=0, 1, \ldots$, as shown in Figure~\ref{fig:scaling_diagnostics}.
+The search for $k^*$ is quite efficient, utilizing NumPy broadcasting to compute the variance for all values of $k$ simultaneously.
+The behavior of this variance as a function of $k$ differs qualitatively between steady and dynamic flows, as shown in Figure~\ref{fig:scaling_diagnostics}.